osuosl/osuosl-pelican/content/about/devops-bootcamp.rst

 ===============
 :slug: devops-bootcamp
 :title: DevOps BootCamp
-:menu: Student Experience, DevOps BootCamp, 2
+:menu: Education, DevOps BootCamp, 2

 The OSL and the Oregon State University
 `School of Electrical Engineering and Computer Science`_ have a joint commitment